 - It will be covered in tiny hairs, which are very light in color.

 The flea larvae are known to feed on the flea dust, which is essentially the waste product left behind from the adult fleas, and so you might notice these creatures around areas where flea dust is present.

 Where Do Flea Larvae Hide Out?

-To the naked eye, you might notice tiny little C shaped objects-these are the flea larvae.
-If you can spot them at this stage of their development, you are much more likely to be able to tackle the flea problem as a whole.
+To the naked eye, you might notice tiny little C-shaped objects-these are the flea larvae.
+If you can spot them at this stage of their development, you are much more likely to tackle the flea problem as a whole.

 Related: Diatomaceous Earth for Fleas on Dogs